LukasWallrich/diversity_abm_replication/manuscript/README.md

 You can also use overleaf with the [provided template](https://www.overleaf.com/read/kfrwdmygjyqw) but in this case, you'll have to enter `metadata.tex` manually.

+#### Getting the template to work on my Windows machine

+When yaml-to-latex.py is called from the Makefile, this fails due to spaces in foldernames - that are inevitable in the Windows user folder ... so do this in a temporary root folder without spaces.
+Then the script still fails due to bibliography issues, so the [workaround on Github](https://github.com/ReScience/template/issues/25#issuecomment-945582563) is needed.

 #### Usage

 For a submission, fill in information in